techascent/tech.ml.dataset/README.md

   "symbol" "MSFT",
   "price" 36.35})

+;;Datasets are comprised of named columns, and provide a Clojure hashmap-compatible ;;collection.
+Datasets allow reading and updating column data associated with a column name, ;;and provide a sequential view of [column-name column] entries.

+;;You can look up columns via `get`, keyword lookup, and invoking the dataset as a function on ;;a key (a column name). `keys` and `vals` retrieve respective sequences of column names and columns.
+;;The functions `assoc` and `dissoc` work to define new associations to conveniently ;;add, update, or remove columns, with add/update semantics defined by`tech.ml.dataset/add-or-update-column`.

-;;Data is stored in primitive arrays (even most datetimes!) and strings are stored ;;in string tables.
+;;Column data is stored in primitive arrays (even most datetimes!) and strings are stored ;;in string tables.
 You can load really large datasets with this thing!

-;;Datasets are sequence of columns.
 ;;Columns themselves are sequences of their entries. user> (csv-data "symbol")
 #tech.ml.dataset.column<string>[560]